KBOS-FM

-KBOS-FM (94.9 MHz, "B95") is a commercial radio station licensed to Tulare and broadcasting to Fresno, Visalia and the Central Valley of California.
+KBOS-FM (94.9 MHz, "B95") is a commercial radio station licensed to Tulare, California, United States, and serving Fresno, Visalia and the Central Valley of California.
 It airs an urban-leaning rhythmic contemporary format and is owned by iHeartMedia, Inc. Its studios are on East Shaw Avenue in North Fresno.

-KBOS-FM is a Class B FM station with an effective radiated power (ERP) of 16,500 watts.
-The transmitter tower is off Pierce Valley Drive atop Eshom Point in Hanford.
+The transmitter is off Pierce Valley Drive atop Eshom Point in Hanford.